 • Supports selective component picking during the migration from ECC to the SAP S/4HANA platform.

-What you need to know when choosing between Greenfield and Brownfield
+What you need to know when choosing S/4 HANA Greenfield and Brownfield

 Greenfield Vs Brownfield